 Once in Silverton, enjoy the storybook mining village in all its well-preserved splendor.
 The entire town is designated a National Historic Landmark and is an archetypical example of a Colorado mining town that reinvented itself after the ore — and the miners — disappeared.
 There are plenty of shops and restaurants to explore, as well as several historical sites including town hall, the Mayflower Gold Mill, the Old Hundred Gold Mine and the Silverton Historical Society Museum and Jail.

 Back in Durango, consider taking in one of the town’s famous melodramas or other shows in the Victorian-era Henry Strater Theater; enjoying martinis served by saloon girls at the Diamond Belle Saloon; or visiting one of six craft breweries that create award-winning beers, ales and lagers.
 During the summer, the historic Leland House and Rochester Hotel’s relaxing outdoor bar hosts a summer concert series.

 Durango was named one of Outside Magazine’s best new adventure hubs for its access to skiing, whitewater adventure, fishing, hiking, byways and stellar mountain-bike trails.
-Visit the town’s new Main Street welcome center to find out how to access all that recreation.
+Visit the town’s Main Street welcome center to find out how to access all that recreation.